 Winifred Holtby was born on 23rd June 1898 at home in the East Yorkshire village of Rudston.
-She was education at home by a governess, Miss Maude Nudd, and later attended Queen Margaret’s School in Scarborough and Somerville College, Oxford.
+She was educated at home by a governess, Miss Maude Nudd, and later attended Queen Margaret’s School in Scarborough, and at Somerville College, Oxford.
 A literate child, in 1911 Holtby’s mother had Browns of Hull print a book of her poetry, My Garden and Other Poems.
 She won a scholarship to study at Somerville College, Oxford, and while at college Winifred became friends with Vera Brittain.

 Today we are more familiar with Holtby’s literary works, but in her lifetime she was better known as a journalist, political activist and social rights campaigner.
 Holtby travelled all over Europe lecturing for the League of Nations Union as well as writing in support of women's rights.
 When women got the right to vote in 1928, she produced A New Voter's Guide to Party Programmes aimed at helping new women voters find their political feet.
 Holtby voted Labour, canvassed for Labour candidates, gave speeches and wrote articles for the left-wing journal New Leader.

 In 1926 Holtby toured South Africa studying the conditions and problems of native Africans.
 The novel Mandoa, Mandoa!
 (1933) was written as a result of this interest; it examines the striking differences between the African way of life and the European "civilised" way of life.
 Holtby also became very active in helping fund the work of William Ballinger, a Scotsman working in Africa to improve conditions for native South Africans, by providing education, grants and sponsorships.
 This support was not just limited to campaigning and writing letters of appeal for funds, but direct funding from her own pocket.